TuDo-Makerspace/Smart-Mandolyn-RC-710/README.md

 ### Safety First

-Before applying any modifications to the RC-710, I wanted to ensure that I could safely work on the device without the risk of electric shock.
-The RC-710 is powered by a 24V DC supply, which is derived from the mains voltage.
-To eliminate the risk of electric shock, I decided to power the device using a 24V DC power supply instead of mains by attaching the postive lead to the positive side of C12 and the negative lead to the negative side of C12 (GND).
+Before applying any modifications to the RC-710, I wanted to ensure that I could safely work on the device without the risk of electric shock.To achieve this, I decided to power the device using a 24V DC power supply instead of mains by attaching the postive lead to the positive side of C12 and the negative lead to GND.

 <p align="center">
   <img src="images/24V.jpg" alt="24V DC Power Supply" width="415">